ddaypunk/gatsby-blog/src/posts/2022-07-27-my-studies-of-head-first-android-development-3rd-edition-chapters-3-4.md

 ```

 # I’m Only Skimming the Surface on What You Will Find in This Text!
 There is so much more to unpack than I have summarized.
 Truthfully, you should dive into it yourself!

 I am excited to continue with this book and build more apps to gain the knowledge I need to become an Android Developer.
-Next in the series I will be covering Chapter 5 and providing my notes, thoughts, and questions for you.
+Next in the series I will be [covering Chapter 5 and 6](2022-08-03-my-studies-of-head-first-android-development-3rd-edition-chapters-5-6.md) to prove my notes, thoughts, and questions for you.

 What excites you about the prospect of reading it?